gscontras/probLang/chapters/02-pragmatics.md

 > **Exercise:** Interpret the output of the above code box.
 (Run several times.)

 Putting state priors and semantics together, we can implement the behavior of the literal listener.
-If state priors are uniform, the literal listener will interpret messages by assigning probability 0 to each state where the observed message is false, and the same uniform probability to each true state.
+The literal listener will interpret messages by assigning probability 0 to each state where the observed message is false, and the same uniform probability to each true state.

 ~~~~
 // code for state prior and semantics as before